lazlykama/RC_Servo_To_Switch/README.md

 Convert RC Servo PWM into an on/off output

-I developed this into my RC car to make possible turn on / off the lights based on a servo output, so practically remotely.
-I attached on of my switch in my transmitter to a channel, so the output is -100% or +100% (this is the servo PWM marking).
+I developed this into my RC car to make possible turn on / off the lights based on a servo output remotely.
+I attached to output of a switch in my transmitter to the channel, so the output is -100% or +100% (this is the servo PWM marking).

 ## Features